traveltime-dev/se-internal-task/README.md

        "not completed" task if you got stuck, as long as you're open to followup questions and can show the skills tested in those tasks you should be fine
+    4) Even though, the tasks were written in scala in mind it's enough to be able to read scala syntax - the answers can be given in pseudo-code or in Java.
   * Read the README in each directory for further instructions.